-The cornmeal pudding recipe has been popular in North American kitchens for generations, especially in the Old South.
-Once known as an Indian puddings, these cornmeal desserts are truly delicious, some of the finest ever published.
+The old fashioned cornmeal pudding recipe has been popular in North American kitchens for generations, especially in the Old South.
+Once known as an Indian Puddings, these cornmeal desserts are truly delicious, some of the finest ever published.

 Most puddings made with cornmeal are like Dr. Chase's and sweetened with sugar, or molasses, and

 served for dessert after the main course.
 However, several are to be served as a tasty vegetable side dish.
 Be sure to try them all.

 This cornmeal pudding recipe was made at the Cataract House Hotel restaurant, Niagara Falls, N.Y., by Mrs. Polk, for thirty-six consecutive seasons.

 One quart of milk put on to boil; 1 cup of meal, stirred up with about a cup of cold milk; a piece of butter, about the size of an egg, stirred into the hot milk, and let boil.

 Beat 6 eggs, or less, with 1 cup of powdered sugar, and add a teaspoonful of ginger and nutmeg; then stir the whole together, and have it thick enough to pour into the dish, buttered.
 Bake in a quick oven (375°F).